-- Who will finance late-stage clinical trials and enabling activities for vaccine development, and for how many candidates? - Who will manufacture and commercialise the vaccines so that they are accessible in endemic countries? - Who will fund and procure vaccines for widespread deployment?
+- Who will finance late-stage clinical trials and enabling activities for vaccine development, and for how many candidates? - Who will manufacture and commercialise the vaccines so that they are accessible in endemic countries? - Who will fund and procure vaccines for widespread deployment in West Africa?